 Combining all these effects with some empirically derived MTFs, it was possible to estimate the heights of swells within 25% of buoy measurements using wave mode data from Envisat (Collard et al., 2009).
-The full significant wave height, including the waves shorter than $\lambda_c$ that are not resolved in the SAR image, can also be estimated by combining all image parameters (Li et al., 2010).
+The full significant wave height, including the waves shorter than λ_c that are not resolved in the SAR image, can also be estimated by combining all image parameters (?).